 Poker room (480) 789-4284

+According to a story in the Arizona Republic, the popular resort welcomes 700,000 visitors a year.
 It gets its name from the Ak-Chin Indian tribe, who owns the casino resort.
-The tribe has partnered with Caesars Entertainment in running it, meaning you can use your Total Rewards at Harrah’s Ak-Chin casino.
+The tribe has partnered with Caesars Entertainment in running it, meaning you can use your Caesars Rewards card at Harrah’s Ak-Chin casino.

 This is the southernmost of all the Phoenix casinos, being 37 miles south of Phoenix, in Maricopa.
 The drive can range from 40 minutes to an hour and 40 minutes, depending on traffic.

-The resort’s five restaurants include everything from a Dunkin Donuts to expensive steakhouse.
+The resort’s six restaurants include everything from a Dunkin Donuts to a buffet, to a gourmet chophouse.
 The pool area’s grounds are beautifully landscaped.
 There’s even a swim-up bar.

 Harrah’s AK-Chin Casino has free daily shuttle service to and from various points around the area.
 The current schedule can be found here:

 Another attractive feature is the AK-Chin Multi-tainment Center across the street from the casino/hotel.
-If you get tired of losing in the casino, you can skip on over here to check out the bowling alley, movie theater and restaurants.
+If you get tired of losing in the casino, you can skip on over there via the pedestrian bridge to check out the bowling alley, movie theater and restaurants.

 Address & Phone